ibm-s390-cloud/k8s-cex-dev-plugin/docs/troubleshooting.md

     cex-plugin-daemonset-bntsp   1/1     Running   0          3d23h

 Verify that the pods are running correctly.
-There should be one pod per each compute node in state `Running`.
-If one or more of the CEX device plug-in pods do not show up or are not showing a Running status, you can collect diagnostic information.
+There should be one pod per each compute node in status `Running`.
+If one or more of the CEX device plug-in pods do not show up or are not showing a `Running` status, you can collect diagnostic information.

 To inspect the status of a pod in detail, use the `describe` subcommand, for example:

     $ kubectl describe pod cex-plugin-daemonset-bfxt2 -n kube-system

-When these requirements are fulfilled, ensure that you have a CEX resource configuration map, which defines the *CEX config sets* deployed in namespace `kube-system`.
+When these requirements are fulfilled, ensure that you have a CEX resource configuration map, which defines the *CEX config sets* deployed in namespace `kube-system`:

     $ kubectl get configmap -n kube-system
     NAME                                 DATA   AGE